-Currently, the roads and pedestrian paths do not meet ADA standards.
-The cemetery slopes from south to north and is not compliant for accessible access.
-The gravel and dirt surfacing of the roads and paths are not compliant with ADA standards, and both have ponding and drainage issues.
-The entry points at the southern and north gates are narrow and the widths do not meet accessible standards.
-Parking and restrooms do not meet ADA standards for the quantity of daily visitors and the acreage and function of the site.
-There is one standard, non-ADA port-o-let located near the Maintenance Shed.
+The cemetery does not meet ADA standards.
+The gravel and dirt surfacing of the roads and paths are not ADA-compliant, and have ponding and drainage issues.
+The entry points at the southern and north gates are narrow and the widths do not meet ADA standards.
+Parking along the roadway does not meet ADA standards for the quantity of daily visitors and the acreage and function of the site.
+One non-ADA-compliant port-o-let is located near the Maintenance Shed.